 systems of domination.
 Owens also told me about a scenario where she had to confront her daughter’s preschool teacher, because after school one day her daughter told her that she thought her teacher didn’t like her.
 Owens’ daughter, Hannah, was the only black student in the class, and when she asked Hannah why she thought the teacher didn’t like her she replied, “Because she never lets me sit next to her when she’s reading the story” (Owens).
 At the young age of three years old, Owens’ child had made this observation and noticed racism by her own teacher.

 Throughout her life, Owens observed “the proliferation of institutional racism,” and she defines “racism as: ‘identifying a group as being inferior and then enacting policies and practices that prove that to be true’.
-So, the criminalisation of drugs, the proliferation of prisons, biases in schools: all of these things have the power to reinforce that narrative that black people are inferior” (Owens).
+So, the criminalization of drugs, the proliferation of prisons, biases in schools: all of these things have the power to reinforce that narrative that black people are inferior” (Owens).

 Raised by her mother and grandmother, Owens grew up in different segregated places at different ages.
 In all these places, she had experiences which, when she reflects, brought about her intersectionality.
 Most strikingly, Owens was a black female raised by black women in a society that was ruled by white men.
 From schools to social places, the white person was placed superior to persons of color.
 It was difficult for Owens to be black in the educational and professional world.
 She had to fight to get her voice heard and she experienced uncomfortable moments that encouraged her to excel more.

-Unlike Hooks, Owens does not believe that the achievement gap is real, especially intellectually.
-Hooks writes that it is wrong to think that all students coming to school have a similar intellectual capability.
+Unlike hooks, Owens does not believe that the achievement gap is real, especially intellectually. hooks writes that it is wrong to think that all students coming to school have a similar intellectual capability.
 Instead, Hooks comes up with the “alternative narrative’’ which depicts that it’s a matter really of the experiences that the different people go through.
-Owens employed Hooks’ oppositional gaze in her dissertation titled What Would Black Students Say?
+Owens employed hooks’ oppositional gaze in her dissertation titled What Would Black Students Say?

 The gaze is the hegemonic gaze of the straight white male who generally objectifies things under his gaze, and the oppositional gaze is for people who are not represented, not behind the representative lens (to decide), or not represented positively.
-As Hooks explains, “Not only will I stare.
+As hooks explains, “Not only will I stare.
 I want my look to change reality” (116).
-“Black females have ‘our own reality, our own history, our own gaze– one which sees the world rather differently than anyone else’… Black women, as victims of race and gender oppression, have an inherently different field of vision” (Hooks 128).
+“Black females have ‘our own reality, our own history, our own gaze– one which sees the world rather differently than anyone else’… Black women, as victims of race and gender oppression, have an inherently different field of vision” (hooks 128).

 Owens employed the oppositional gaze or as she prefers, the alternative narrative, in her dissertation suggesting that there were not good black students and bad black students, that many of the black students were having the same experience, and what distinguishes those that are successful or not is their support systems and their ability to persist in the face of opposition and challenge.
-Similar to Hooks, Owens “interrogated the work, [and] cultivated a way to look past race and gender for aspects of content, form, language” in the school system to uncover black students’ reality (Hooks 122).
-Black students have been labelled as inferior to white students due to racist teachers and administrators in hegemonic society; “power is a system of domination which controls everything and which leaves no room for freedom” (Foucault, Hooks 116).
+Similar to hooks, Owens “interrogated the work, [and] cultivated a way to look past race and gender for aspects of content, form, language” in the school system to uncover black students’ reality (hooks 122).
+Black students have been labelled as inferior to white students due to racist teachers and administrators in hegemonic society; “power is a system of domination which controls everything and which leaves no room for freedom” (Foucault, hooks 116).
 Therefore, Owens argued that excellence in academics was not a matter of who had more money or whose parent was home, or whether they came from a single-parent home; it was a matter of their ability and resilience to overcome what is pretty common institutional practice of bias against black students in integrated schools (Owens).

 Owens’ grandmother was nicknamed Sister Friendly because she was the “social activist of the city” (Owens).
-Sister Friendly employs her statement that every person is worthy of attention and care by letting strangers into her home “whether ‘of color’ or ‘white’; whether male, female, or trans; whether lesbian, bisexual, hetereosexual, homosexual, or gay” (Keating 35).
+Sister Friendly employs her statement that every person is worthy of attention and care by letting strangers into her home “whether ‘of color’ or ‘white’; whether male, female, or trans; whether lesbian, bisexual, heterosexual, homosexual, or gay” (Keating 35).
 “She regularly had people living in her garage or places.
 She believed everybody had a unique quality, regardless, and she never let us forget that” (Owens).